e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Ara Amanodel.md

 ---
-title: "Ara Amanodel"
+title: Ara Amanodel
 icon: ":book:"
-aliases: "Ara Amanodel"
+aliases:
+  - Ara Amanodel
 foundryId: JournalEntry.yiTVjVJvBgXt0VDn
-tags:
+tags: []
-  - JournalEntry
 ---

 Of [[The Stingers]], also known as Seedsinger